 In July of 1990, McGehee released a critically acclaimed recording of original songs on Headlight Records and Tapes.
 In 1991 he had three recording projects getting extensive air-play.
 1994 marked the debut of a CD entitled “The Famous Unknowns” featuring Lewis with two other Virginia songwriters Michael Lille and Robbin Thompson.

 His aggressive approach to acoustic guitar has made him a prominent force in the Virginia music scene.
-He currently resides in Chesapeake, Virginia and continues to gig in many local and regional venues and events.
+He currently resides in Chesapeake, Virginia and continues to gig at many local and regional venues and events.